Peripheral Artery Disease (PAD)

 Key points of atherosclerosis

-- Risk factors may include high cholesterol and triglyceride levels, high blood pressure, smoking, diabetes, obesity, physical activity, and eating saturated fats.
+- Risk factors may include high cholesterol levels, high blood pressure, smoking, diabetes, obesity, and saturated fats.

 - Atherosclerosis can cause a heart attack, stroke, aneurysm, or blood clot.